alanng10/class-lang/Docue/Article/English/a.md

 The English uses the verb phrase "did is" instead of "was" and "were".

 The English does not capitalize first letter of the first word in sentence.

+The English uses singular root words instead of participle.